jpryan1/jpryan1.github.io/_posts/2016-09-30-Mandelbrot-in-MATLAB.md

 <a href="/images/mand/zoom.png">
 <img style="width:400px;" src="/images/mand/zoom.png" />
 </a>
-<figcaption style="text-align:center" >This is actually known as "Seahorse Valley".
+<figcaption>This is actually known as "Seahorse Valley".
 Can you find it in the picture at the top of this page?</figcaption>
 </figure>
 </div>
 <div style="text-align:center;" >